discord-net/Discord.Net/docs/faq/basics/getting-started.md

 ![Snowflake Generation](images/snowflake.png)

-The ID can be seen by anyone; it is public.
+Anyone can see the ID; it is public.
 It is merely used to identify an object in the Discord ecosystem.
 Many things in the Discord ecosystem require an ID to retrieve or identify the said object.